 Normally a processor will execute consecutive instructions one after another, deviating from sequential flow only when directed by an explicit jump instruction or by some variant such as the ret instruction used in the Linux code for thread switching.
 However, there is always some mechanism by which external hardware (such as a disk drive or a network interface) can signal that it needs attention.
 A hardware timer can also be set to demand attention periodically, such as every millisecond.
 When an I/O device or timer needs attention, an interrupt occurs, which is almost as though a procedure call instruction were forcibly inserted between the currently executing instruction and the next one.
-Thus, rather than moving on to the program's next instruction, the processor jumps off to a special procedure called the interrupt handler.
+Thus, rather than moving on to the program's next instruction, the processor jumps off to the special procedure called the interrupt handler.

 The interrupt handler, which is part of the operating system, deals with the hardware device and then executes a return from interrupt instruction, which jumps back to the instruction that had been about to execute when the interrupt occurred.
 Of course, in order for the program's execution to continue as expected, the interrupt handler needs to be careful to save all the registers at the start and restore them before returning.

 Using this interrupt mechanism, an operating system can provide preemptive multitasking.
-When an interrupt occurs, the interrupt handler first takes care of the immediate needs, such as accepting data from a network interface controller or updating the system's idea of the current time by one millisecond.
+When an interrupt occurs, the interrupt handler first saves the registers to the current thread's stack and takes care of the immediate needs, such as accepting data from a network interface controller or updating the system's idea of the current time by one millisecond.
 Then, rather than simply restoring the registers and executing a return from interrupt instruction, the interrupt handler checks whether it would be a good time to preempt the current thread and switch to another.

 For example, if the interrupt signaled the arrival of data for which a thread had long been waiting, it might make sense to switch to that thread.
 Or, if the interrupt was from the timer and the current thread had been executing for a long time, it may make sense to give another thread a chance.
 These policy decisions are related to scheduling, the topic of Chapter 3.
-In any case, if the operating system decides to preempt the current thread, the interrupt handler switches threads using a mechanism such as the switchFromTo procedure.